4 DAYS FROM $1,699

 Transfer by coach to the pretty main square of Kalocsa, a Hungarian folk arts town, and enter the local cathedral for an organ concert.
 Next, your city tour includes folk art workshops where you’ll try your hand at egg painting, embroidery, and the making of traditional Hungarian paprika bread.
 You’ll taste some local treats, too, before transferring back to your ship for dinner on board and a relaxing evening.

-Explore the Pest side of Budapest or visit the Zwack Museum
+Explore the Pest side of Budapest

 Divided by the Danube, Budapest is actually two cities—Buda and Pest—and its entire urban landscape has been declared a UNESCO World Heritage Site.
 Today you’ll have two choices for included sightseeing here: